rrhew/rhew-lab/content/authors/tliu/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Current Undergraduate
+- Former Undergraduate
 ---

-Tyler Liu is a senior at UC Berkeley studying chemistry and music, with a concentration in organic materials (metals) for chemistry and musical composition for music.
-Tyler joined the Atmospheric Biogeochemistry Laboratory in Fall 2023.
-He is currently working on laser-based measurements of CH4, CO2 and CO.
+Tyler Liu graduated from UC Berkeley with a dual degree in chemistry and music, with a concentration in organic materials (metals) for chemistry and musical composition for music.
+Tyler joined the Atmospheric Biogeochemistry Laboratory for his senior year, in Fall 2023 through Spring 2024.
+He worked on several projects in the lab, including: 1) characterizing the laser-based instrument that measured CH4, CO2 and CO; 2) cryotrap improvements and testing for the GC-MS; and 3) GC-MS analyses.
+Tyler is off to do a Masters Degree and will continue his dual passions of music and science.